 deGrom has only thrown 200+ innings three times and Seaver in all of his first eight seasons, but obviously, the game has changed with the use or should say overuse of relievers.

 It wouldn't be fair to compare complete games, but it is fair to compare wins (to some extent), losses, and ERA. deGrom is an excellent hitter.
 This season he was batting .364 and had 6 RBIs.
 Seaver was also a good hitter and athlete as well as a determined competitor.

 What you can compare a bit more accurately are the years Seaver spent with the Mets and project deGrom's.
 Seaver was with the Mets for 13 years.
-He went 198-124 with 2.57 ERA and had 2641 strikeouts.
+He went 198-124 with a 2.57 ERA and had 2641 strikeouts.
 No Mets pitcher has won more games than Seaver and he's 1st in Ks. deGrom projected over 13 years would be approximately 148-93 with a 2.41 ERA and 2845 Ks.

 You would never see Seaver take himself out of a game as deGrom has done numerous times this season alone.
 Granted deGrom's reasoning was understandable and justified.
-It's understood he didn't want to risk further injury and wanted to be cautious for his team's and his career sake.
+It's understood he didn't want to risk further injury and wanted to be cautious for his team's and his career's sake.

 Again, the game has changed.
 There was no MRI back in the Seaver pitching days (1967-1986) and star starters like Seaver often went 8 or 9 innings each start unless they were getting bombed and that was a rarity when Seaver pitched.
-Back then hardly any managers employed a 100 pitch count.
+Back then hardly any manager employed a 100 pitch count.

 Sadly Seaver passed away in 2020 at age 75.
 Mets renamed their stadium address at Citi Field in Queens to 41 Seaver Way.
 In 2022 a statue was erected on the Mets' home opener.
 It's placed just outside of Citi Field.